-RIVERSIDE (CNS) - Hundreds of volunteers are slated to canvass Riverside National Cemetery this weekend for a mission to ensure that every grave has an American flag placed next to it for Veterans Day.
+RIVERSIDE (CNS) - Hundreds of volunteers are slated to canvass Riverside National Cemetery today for a mission to ensure that every grave has an American flag placed next to it for Veterans Day.

-Event coordinator Brennan Leininger said that between 8 a.m. and 11 a.m.
-Saturday volunteers will be walking the grounds, which lie just west of the March Air Reserve Base on the south end of Riverside.
+Event coordinator Brennan Leininger said that between 8 a.m. and 11 a.m., volunteers will walk the hallowed grounds, which lie just west of the March Air Reserve Base, on the south end of Riverside.
 Boy Scout and Girl Scout troops, police Explorers, fire department Explorers, ROTC squads, families and relatives of those buried at the cemetery generally join the effort.

-``Paying tribute to those buried at Riverside National Cemetery is truly an honor we should all take great pride in,'' he said. ``Accomplishing this massive feat takes a lot of participation by so many people doing many different things.
+“Paying tribute to those buried at Riverside National Cemetery is truly an honor we should all take great pride in,” Leininger said.
+“Accomplishing this massive feat takes a lot of participation by so many people doing many different things.
 Everyone's involvement is critical to the success of achieving this task.
-The emotional experience that results from participating in this event and seeing all the flags blowing in the wind is what it is all about.''
+The emotional experience that results from participating in this event and seeing all the flags blowing in the wind is what it is all about.”

 The Anaheim police officer, who served in the U.S. Air Force, was inspired to organize the flag walks after a visit to the cemetery on Veterans Day 2011, when he noticed that most of the burial sites had no flags flying.